URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Training and Model Settings

 The detailed information about the hyperparameter settings can be found in \cref{table:hyperparameters}.
-The training of URS is conducted on a single NVIDIA GeForce RTX 4090 GPU (24GB memory).
+The URS training is conducted on a single NVIDIA GeForce RTX 4090 GPU (24GB of memory).
 The training procedure requires only about $95$ hours ($\approx 4$ days) in total (500 epochs at approximately $ 12$ minutes each) to obtain a unified parameter set capable of addressing a broad class of routing problems.